vision72/-100DaysofMLCode/4.averma12/LOG.md

  # Day 11
  Generators and Iterators in Pyhton.
 Building blocks of dataloaders and datasets.
 Completed iterator class implementation.
 Doing generators now.

+ # Day 12
+Generators.
+Data processing with pandas revision.
+Signed up to be School of AI dean .
+Hope for the best